fssa-batch3/sec_c_sec_c_hemanath.muralikrishnan__corejava_project_2/README.md

 7. [X] **Validation and Error Handling**: Implement validation checks on input data to ensure that only valid and complete product information is accepted.
 Handle errors gracefully and provide appropriate error responses when necessary.

-8. [In Progress] **Unit Testing**: Write comprehensive unit tests using JUnit to ensure the correctness and robustness of the Product CRUD operations.
+8. [X] **Unit Testing**: Write comprehensive unit tests using JUnit to ensure the correctness and robustness of the Product CRUD operations.
 Test-edge cases and error scenarios to verify that the backend functions as expected.

 ## Product Database Design